 - having another illness

-However, shingles in the eye can cause serious complications, such as:
+Shingles on the face or in the eye can cause severe complications such as:

 - corneal ulcers

-The most effective way to prevent shingles is by getting the vaccine.
+The most effective way to prevent shingles is to get the shingles vaccine.

-In adults aged 70 and older who received two doses, Shingrix is 91 percent effective at preventing the condition.
+In adults aged 70 and older with healthy immune systems, 2 doses of Shingrix are 91% effective at preventing the condition.

-The contagious stage is over when the blisters on the skin have healed.
-This can take 2–4 weeks.
+The contagious stage of shingles is over when the blisters on the skin have healed.
+This can take

 To minimize the chances of passing on the virus: